Samsung acquires Greek text-to-speech startup Innoetics for under $50M

 (Samsung has incubated and acquired other kinds of tech, too, such as its recent move to pick up VRB, a VR startup that it funded and incubated in Samsung Next.)

 Innoetics started as a spinout from the Athena Research and Innovation Center, a research institute in Athens that includes a department focused on speech and language processing.
 The Athena RIC announced the acquisition itself.
-We have also contacted Samsung for a comment.

 Notably, Innoetics was completely bootstrapped since being founded in 2006 by Aimilios Chalamandaris, Pirros Tsiakoulis, Sotiris Karabetsos, and Spyros Raptis.
 The company had actually been in the process of getting rebooted and was seeking VC funding when it first started talking to Samsung.
 Initially, conversations started around a potential partnership before the two entered into acquisition talks.